leouofa/evox/README.md

 EvoX is a PDF songbook generator for the masses.
 Making it easy for anyone to create and maintain their very own songbook.

+#### Why
+I wanted to create a songbook of the songs I like to play, but being a programmer it made a total sense to build a songbook builder first.

+#### Features
+- It makes a PDF Songbook (obviously).
+- Super sexy cover page, with logo support.
+- It features a super simple plain-text markup language making it easy for people to create & share songs.
+- Multiple column support.
+- Per song font setting and column size adjustments.
+- Table of content with page numbers.

 ## Installation
 Install evox with: